 - You can pitch your non-freestanding tent without a pole- There are a number of ways to achieve this.
 The easiest is to find a couple of sticks, break them off at the correct length, and use them as poles.
 Some non-freestanding tents have loops on the top that allow you to tie guy lines to nearby trees to hold the roof up.
 Another option is to tie a ridgeline between two trees and attach the roof of your tent to the top.
 If you’re resourceful, there is almost always a way to pitch a non-freestanding tent without poles.

-- Better performance in the wind- Non-freestanding tents tend to have a lower roof than freestanding tents.
+- Better performance in high winds- Non-freestanding tents tend to have a lower roof than freestanding tents.
 This low profile allows the wind to blow over the tent more easily.
-This allows the tent to withstand heavier wind gusts without collapsing, tearing, or blowing away.
+This allows the tent to withstand strong winds without collapsing, tearing, or blowing away.

 - The poles have multiple uses- Most non-freestanding tent users use their trekking poles as tent poles.
 By choosing multi-use gear, you can cut a significant amount of weight and bulk from your pack.
 You’ll save about a pound by using your trekking poles as tent poles.